ucdavisdatalab/adventures_in_data_science/README.md

 the file with git the same way you would any other file, and git LFS will automatically intercede as needed.

+GitHub provides 1 GB of storage and 1 GB of monthly bandwidth free per repo for large files.
+If your large file is more than 50 MB, check with the other contributors before adding it.

 ## Requirements & Setup